ror-community/curation_ops/README.md

 # Testing Staging and Production

 Follow the steps outlined in the ror-records readme for publishing the release to both staging and production.
-At both the staging and production release testing steps, use the release_tests_staging.py and release_tests_prod.py to test the release.
+At both the staging and production release testing steps, use the [release_tests_staging.py](https://github.com/ror-community/curation_scripts/tree/main/release_tests) and (release_tests_prod.py)[https://github.com/ror-community/curation_scripts/tree/main/release_tests] to test the release.
 Both scripts are ran inside a directory containing all the JSON files included in the release.
 This is easiest copied from the release branch itself in ror-records once the files have been committed.
 In addition, a text file containing all of the ROR IDs from the previous datadump must be included in this directory.
-This text file can be generated using the JSON file of the last datadump and x.py
+This text file can be generated using the JSON file of the last data dump and [get_all_ror_ids.py](https://github.com/ror-community/curation_scripts/tree/main/all_ror_ids)

 During these steps, the data dump for each should be tested as well.
-Once generated, this file can be tested using data_dump_test_staging.py and data_dump_test_prod.py.
+Once generated, this file can be tested using (data_dump_test_staging.py)[https://github.com/ror-community/curation_scripts/tree/main/data_dump_tests] and (data_dump_test_prod.py)[https://github.com/ror-community/curation_scripts/tree/main/data_dump_tests].
 Both scripts are likewise ran inside a directory containing all the JSON files included in the release and require that you add the filepath for the data dump from the prior release to them.